bohaigt86/coursera-angularjs/README.md

   $scope.num = 0;

   $scope.addOne = function () {
-    setTimeout(function () { // The chunk of code of setTimeout is seperated from the AngularJS events queue
+    setTimeout(function () { // The chunk of code of setTimeout is separated from the AngularJS events queue
       $scope.num++;
       $scope.$digest(); // This line is a must to trigger digest cycle }, 2000);